MythicApp/Mailing/README.md

     - `FROM_EMAIL`: Email address to use as the sender.
 3. Run the script by executing `bun index.ts`.

-## CSV File Format

-The CSV file should have the following columns:
-- `1.
-How should we call you?`: User's name.
-- `2.
-What's your e-mail address?`: User's email address.
-- `Finished`: Set to `Yes` if the user should receive the welcome email.

 ## Email Template

 The welcome email template is defined in the `mailOptions` object in the code.
 You can customize the HTML content to fit your needs.